maxtsimon/webDev/README.md

      - Button Demo button is labeled with "Clicked 5 times" as a result of clicking the button 5 times
      - List Demo list contains 5 elements of which two are magenta and three are dark green
      - Form Demo Form contains two input boxes, and both should be filled in with the appropriate information (your password will appear as dots)
+     - The Get Quote button and Login button contain rulesets within App.css to make them look different from how they do by default